 Authentic Handicraft Market

-One of the most colourful alleys in Thimphu is certainly the authentic handicraft market.
+One of the most colorful alleys in Thimphu is certainly the authentic handicraft market.
 This is a must visit place for shopaholics.
 The traditional bamboo huts aligned neatly, below Norzin Lam, offer a wide range of Bhutanese art and craft products.
 Women are also found weaving in their looms in the shops itself.

 From handmade papers, bags, paintings, traditional attires, products made of bamboo, Bhutanese currency to the famous traditional masks, it offers almost everything.
 It’s a great place to buy souvenirs.